DeanRiot/modbus_registry_checker/README.md

 # modbus_registry_checker
-Сhecks the registers of modbus devices for data
+Сhecks the registers of modbus rtu devices for data